yuyangd/houston/README.md

 Ansible roles can be reused in both environment

 Vagrant will run with playbook-vagrant.yml with below roles:
-- local
+- local:
   Install the basic dependencies
-- ruby
+- ruby:
   Install ruby package
-- unicorn
+- unicorn:
   Install and config unicorn
-- proxy
+- proxy:
   Install and config nginx to work as a reverse proxy
-- app
+- app:
   Copy the app files to the target location

 **Run system tests**